-If you have a passing interest in Norway or Scandinavia then you have probably wondered about their distinctive surnames.
-In recent centuries, these family names have carved out an interesting story in the world of etymology.
+If you even have a passing interest in Norway or Scandinavia, then you have probably wondered about the distinctive Nordic family names.

 Naming of children is regulated in Norway, although the rules are more liberal now than ever before.
 If you're curious, check out this article on banned names in Norway.

 Now, let's dive right in with the statistics, before we look at Norwegian family names in much more detail.

 Top 10 Norwegian family names

 The top 10 surnames in use in Norway today all end in -sen, a reflection of the former patronymic naming system in the Nordic region.
 These figures are from Statistics Norway, and reflect the latest data available from 2022.

 The number in brackets refers to the number of people presently in Norway with that surname.